OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Abuse Case:*

-As an attacker, I execute man-in-the-middle attacks to get access to traffic and leverage it to see sensitive data and possibly get unauthorized access to the application.
+As an attacker, I execute man-in-the-middle attacks to get access to traffic and leverage it to obtain sensitive data and possibly get unauthorized access to the application.

 *Abuse Case:*